Nature retrieves what it conceives, but when it comes to my love, I never drawback my feet to wage war against it.

 Besides, the flowers are technically called “cones,” and both the male and female plants bear them atop.

 But the Palms produce the flowers only at specific times of the year.
-Male produces elongated cones, while female have spherical ones, which is roughly the size of a basketball.
+The male produces elongated cones, while the female has spherical ones, which are roughly the size of a basketball.

 They are late bloomers, giving rise to flowers once in three to four years from April to June.